Relational Scene Graphs for Object Grounding of Natural Language Commands: Related Works

 Some relations cannot be inferred solely from the objects and their positions.
 To extract relations that require a deeper understanding of interactions, a growing focus has been on visual relationship detection (VRD) as a research area~\cite{9693341}.

 Relations can be represented using either closed-vocabulary approaches \cite{zhang2024vla3ddataset3dsemantic, 11128059} or open-vocabulary approaches \cite{gu2023conceptgraphsopenvocabulary3dscene, rotondi2025fungraphfunctionalityaware3d, wang2025gaussiangraph3dgaussianbasedscene} derived from \acp{llm} or \acp{vlm}.
 Closed-vocabulary relies on a fixed set of predefined terms for each relation type, which simplifies their creation through defined rules, \eg{} with bounding boxes.
 Additionally, using closed-vocabulary relations simplifies the interpretation of the relations.
 In contrast, open-vocabulary relations instead adhere to natural language by not restricting the choice of words, intuitively enabling more precise and flexible descriptions of the relations between entities.

-However, it remains an open question whether using open-vocabulary edges helps \acp{llm} on downstream tasks, a topic that this paper aims to investigate.
-Therefore, this paper presents a study examining whether integrating these spatial relations into \ac{react} \acp{3dsg} benefits \acp{llm} for scene understanding, specifically in the downstream task of target object grounding.
+However, it remains an open question whether explicit spatial edges between objects, closed or open-vocabulary, help \acp{llm} on downstream tasks, which this paper investigates.
+Specifically, for target object grounding, we evaluate geometry-derived, closed-vocabulary relations in \ac{vla_3d} and extend \ac{react} \acp{3dsg} with geometry-derived, closed-vocabulary edges as well as open-vocabulary spatial edges inferred from robot-captured images to compare their impact.
+This positions our work as a downstream evaluation that links prior graph construction methods to their impact on language grounding.